SettingDust/obsidian-web-clipper/README.md

 ## Build

-Run `ng build` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Package

-Run `npm run build` to build and package.
-The output zip will be stored in the `dist/web-ext-artifacts`.